univention/ox-connector/README.md

 ### Setup OX

+Install the OX App Suite app on a UCS system in a separate domain.
+The domains for OX App Suite and OX Connector must not be the same.
+Otherwise, you encounter problems regarding LDAP schema and more.

 ```
 #ucr set ox/joinscript/skip=yes  # we provide a join script. but we need some setup steps nonetheless (creation of the ox master admin)
 ucr set ox/listener/enabled=false  # we provide the listener